 An award winning garden in County Clare, this garden is created around an old restore cottage on the river.
 It has been featured in several publications including the Irish Times and is open for viewing by appointment only.

 The gardens were created by Carl Wright who has created an impressive garden around the hope.
-The true talents of designing this natural space become apparent when you learn that the house and grounds
+The true talents of designing this natural space become apparent when you learn that the house and grounds is located in the Burren.

 Helen Dillon’s Garden